 So, all this stuff is in chewing tobacco and yet people still put it in their mouths.
 Why?
 And why can’t they easily stop?

 The first question I won’t even try to answer.
 There are so many reasons a person might start to use chew.
-I can, however, answer the second question; why can’t they stop?
+I can, however, answer the second question; why can’t they stop using chewing tobacco?

 Nicotine is highly addictive and it activates the brain circuitry that regulates feelings of pleasure, the so-called reward pathways.
 A key brain chemical involved in mediating the desire to consume drugs including nicotine is the neurotransmitter dopamine, and research has shown that nicotine increases the levels of dopamine in the reward circuits.
 Because of its chemical properties, nicotine also has been found to enhance its abuse potential.
 Chewing tobacco produces a rapid distribution of nicotine to the brain, with drug levels peaking within seconds of placing the tobacco in the mouth